-- 1.4.1 Speed bumps will have a maximum height of 1 cm.
-They are white in color and fixed to the floor.
-They may be angled. - 1.4.2 Debris will have a maximum height of 3 mm.
+- 1.4.1 Speed bumps will have a height of 1cm or less and will be white.
+When the speed bump is placed over any black line, the overlap between the speed bump and the black line will be coloured black. - 1.4.2 Debris will have a maximum height of 3 mm.
 It will not be fixed to the floor.
 Debris consists of small materials such as toothpicks or small wooden dowels, etc. - 1.4.3 Debris may be adjacent to walls. - 1.4.4 Obstacles may consist of bricks, blocks, weights and other large, heavy items.
 Obstacles will be at least 15cm high. - 1.4.5 An obstacle may not occupy more than one line. - 1.4.6 A robot is expected to navigate around obstacles.
 The robot may move obstacles but it should be noted that obstacles may be very heavy or fixed to the floor.
 Obstacles that are moved will remain where they moved to, even if that prevents the robot from proceeding.